Stock Platform Game

 - The long-gone "Flight To Mars" at the Seattle Center.

-- You can do something like this in Crash Team Racing on the mining level if you have the invincibility mask on.
+- You can do something like the Mario Kart Wii example in Crash Team Racing on the mining level if you have the invincibility mask on.

 - Crash Bandicoot: The Wrath of Cortex had several, most notably "Compactor Reactor," which had a mine cart segment lead into the main level (as well as the Gauntlet of the level)